T-ROY77/CS123A-Pairwise-Alignment/README.md

 Nucleotide mode will calculate an optimal alignment using nucleotide match/mismatch scoring.
 For a nucleotide match, the score is +1.
 For a nucleotide mismatch, the score is -1.

-Protein mode will calculate an optimal alignment based on a scoring matrix loaded into the tool.
+Protein mode will calculate an optimal alignment based on a scoring matrix loaded into the tool and selected by the user

 To start the tool, run main and follow the prompts printed in the console.